jibbs1703/Predicting-Titanic-Survivors/README.md

 The code script shows the steps taken in training a Logistic Regression Model for making predictions of survival for passengers in the Titanic Shipwreck of 1912.The script shows how to do exploratory data analysis (EDA) and pre-processing the data for the model.
 It shows how to identify datatypes, make appropriate conversions, drop features that have excessive missing values and for those observations with few missing values, it shows how impute values for the missing observations called "NaNs."
 The code script also shows how to create dummies for categorical variables in the dataset while also dropping the original columns.

-Finally, it also shows how to train a Logistic Regression Model using a training dataset, how to use the trained model on test datasets, how to make predictions on the test dataset and save these predictions to a desired file format file (in this case, a comma separated value (csv) file).
+Finally, it also shows how to train a Logistic Regression Model using a training dataset, how to use the trained model on test datasets, how to make predictions on the test dataset and save these predictions to a desired file format file (in this case, a comma separated value - csv file).

 ## Model Results
 With a training accuracy of 80%, the trained model predicted 36% of the passengers in the Test Dataset survived the shipwreck while 64% did not survive.
 The Kaggle submission for this model returned a 76.94% accuracy score, indicating that there is room for improvement on the Logistic Regression model used to make the predictions.
 This project uses the most basic classification model and further projects hope to use more sophisticated models in making predictions/classifications.